 Chou Yeng Lan (alias Chow Eng Lam), a noodle-maker from China arrives in Singapore and sets up the Woh Hup Noodle Shop in New Bridge Road.

-At his customer's request, chou begins experimenting and learning to make dried noodles for his customers to bring home.
+At his customer's request, Chou begins experimenting and learnt to make dried noodles for his customers to bring home.
 He sets up a factory at Everton Road to produce dried noodles and also to make his own oyster sauce.

 Company is incorporated as Woh Hup Noodle House (Pte) Ltd.